 2. Ask students what they know about the Kennedys.
 Create a word web of facts, images, and other data associated with the Kennedy family, with separate strands for Jack, Robert, and Ted.
 Ask students why they think the Kennedys are so prominent in the media, even today.
 Do students think, as some say, that the Kennedys are an American version of a "royal family"?
 If so, why?
 Why do they think Americans seem to be fascinated by wealthy, powerful families like the Kennedys?

-1. Play the title song from the musical "Camelot" or read the lyrics aloud for the class.
-Explain to students that JFK's administration became associated with the image of King Arthur's court when Mrs. Kennedy mentioned in an interview after JFK's death that the title song to the popular Broadway musical "Camelot" had been one of her husband's favorites.
-Ask students if they think this song portrays an accurate image of the Kennedy administration, or of JFK himself.
-Discuss JFK's legacy -- what was his most important contribution?
+1. Discuss JFK's legacy -- what was his most important contribution?
 Was his tenure "one brief shining moment"?
 If so, why?
 How effective was he as a president?
 Why is Kennedy still rated as one of our most popular presidents?
 How has the passage of time affected or altered the image of the Kennedy years?
-How do they think American history would have been different if JFK had lived out his term or been re-elected?
+How do students think American history would have been different if JFK had lived out his term or been re-elected?

 2. Revisit the word web created before watching the program.
 Ask students what they would add, change, or delete from the diagram and have them explain their reasons.
 Are there specific people or events they didn't know about before viewing the program?
 Has the media attention on the Kennedys changed over the years?
 If so, how?